Upselling can boost retail store revenue by up to 30%. If you’re not upselling products, you could be missing out on a significant amount.

 Box Builder makes making such bundles effortless for your customers.

 You cannot rely only on assumptions for raising prices.
 The decisions need to be backed by data.
-Dexter is a powerful, yet extremely simple price testing app that allows you to test your prices before you finalize them.
+Dexter is powerful, yet an extremely simple price-testing app that allows you to test your prices before you finalize them.

 Also, with persistent cookie tracking, your customers always see the price they were shown the first time.
 And with continuous data tracking, you can get statistically significant data with just a few 100 visitors.